codepath/android_guides/Google-Maps-API-v2-Usage.md

 ### Setup Map If Necessary

-Assuming you have added the GoogleMapv2 mapfragment to your layout, you should first run this method `onCreate()`.
+Assuming you have added the GoogleMap v2 mapfragment to your layout, you should first run this method `onCreate()`.
 In my case, I am using the SupportMapFragment, either will work.

 ```java
 private void setUpMapIfNeeded() {